cliftonday/cliftonday.github.io/index.md

 ### Virginia Railway Express

 Track crossing is not permitted while train is in Clifton.
-To board train, wait on Caboose side (South) of the tracks well before the train arrives and the crossing gates close.
+To board train, wait on Caboose side (South) of the tracks well before the train arrives and before the crossing gates close.

 __Last Trains: To Burke: 4:44pm, To Manassas: 5:33pm__